‘Bachelor’ Nick Viall’s Engagement Ring, Proposal Details Revealed Before Finale

 If the spoilers are true, Bachelor fans will see Nick pull a sparkling Neil Lane diamond engagement ring out of his pocket when Vanessa arrives at the rose ceremony location in Finland.

-According to Hollywood Life, the ring (shown in the video below) appears to be set in platinum and features an eternity band topped with a large center stone that weighs in at over four karats.
+According to Hollywood Life, the ring (shown in the video below) appears to be set in platinum and features an eternity band topped with a large center stone that weighs in at over four carats.

 How does the ring measure up to the ones given out during previous seasons of the Bachelor and Bachelorette?
 According to Birkat Elyon, the ring Ben Higgins gave Lauren Bushnell last season was a whopper — the 4.25-carat Art Deco-styled engagement ring featured 240 diamonds surrounding a giant center stone.

-Whitney Bischoff’s ring didn’t stay on long due to her split with Bachelor Chris Soules, but it was a beauty — a 4-karat emerald-cut stone surrounded by 115 smaller diamonds.
+Whitney Bischoff’s ring didn’t stay on long due to her split with Bachelor Chris Soules, but it was a beauty — a 4-carat emerald-cut stone surrounded by 115 smaller diamonds.
 Catherine Giudice was presented with a slightly smaller 3.15-carat Neil Lane engagement ring, but she’s still married to former Bachelor star Sean Lowe, so that’s a perk.

 So, what’s the scoop on the proposal?
 Although it won’t be long before we find out if the spoilers are true and Nick finally gets down on one knee to propose, here’s the latest scoop on what fans can expect to see during tonight’s finale.